Esri/calcite-design-system/packages/calcite-components/src/components/input/readme.md

 # calcite-input

-For complete usage and implementation guidance for `calcite-input`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/input/).
+For comprehensive guidance on using and implementing `calcite-input`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/input/).

 <!-- Auto Generated Below -->